rjcalifornia/KCalc/README.md

 <img src="assets/kcalc_preview.png" width="800">
 </div>
 </br>
-A basic calculator written in Flutter.
-A propposal to replace default kcalc app for a Modern Calculator App.

 The KCalc Basic Calculator app is a modern app written in Dart with Flutter that aims to be a replacement to the default KCalc KDE app.
 The app provides standard  calculator functionality.